-- For in-person, single location tournaments: - o No shared items (e.g., tools, stopwatch, tape measure) - No handshakes or physical contact between attendees - o No aligning teams directly across from each other at a lab bench - o Leave Event Room doors open during the event to allow air flow - o Split across two rooms to increase social distancing between teams - 5 teams/room/hour - 6' between teams within the room - To facilitate social distancing, isolation, and to prevent resource sharing, allow each individual participant to have a personal set of reference materials (e.g., binders, single sheets of paper), calculator, or other academic resource as specified in the Rules for Food Science for use during the competition.
-Personal sets of resource materials must meet all the criteria established in the Rules. - If partners are unable to collaborate on the same exam because of social distancing or quarantine/isolation have each partner complete and exam independently and combine the scores to determine the final team score. - For events conducted synchronously in multiple locations consider adding completion time as a tie breaker or scoring bonus. - For Satellite and mini SO tournaments, consider conducting the hands-on portion of this event using simplified materials via Zoom.
-Please see Detector Building for example instructions on how this can be done.
+- For in-person, single location tournaments: - o No shared items (e.g., tools, stopwatch, tape measure) - o No handshakes or physical contact between attendees - No aligning teams directly across from each other at a lab bench - o Leave Event Room doors open during the event to allow air flow - o Split across two rooms to increase social distancing between teams - 5 teams/room/hour - 6' between teams within the room - o Discontinue having teams rotate through a series of stations - If partners are unable to collaborate on the same exam because of social distancing or quarantine/isolation have each partner complete an exam independently and combine the scoresto determine the final team score. - For events conducted synchronously in multiple locations (i.e., Satellite SO and mini SO) consider adding completion time as a tie breaker or scoring bonus.